vatsal011/Machine-Learning-Based-Music-Genre-Classification-on-Spotify-Data/README.md

 Since Github does not support file upload of more than 25 MB, please find the drive link to the flask folder below.

-Run the command to install spotipy.
-It is used to gather audio features from Spotify API
+Run the command in terminal to install spotipy.
+It is used to gather audio features from Spotify API.

 pip install spotipy